2024–25 New York Knicks season: Draft

 The Knicks entered the draft (which was two days long instead of one as it had been since the NBA draft was shortened to two rounds in 1989) with two first-round picks and one second-round pick.
+They kept their own first-round pick that landed 25th, while three others were acquired through prior trades.
+They had traded their original second-round selection to the Charlotte Hornets in 2023 before the pick was eventually used by the Detroit Pistons in the draft.

-They acquired an additional second-round pick in a trade following the completion of the first round.
+The Knicks acquired an additional second-round pick in a trade following the completion of the first round.